-You’ve probably experienced this one.
-A heat wave is covering the Hurricane area and the air conditioner in your home begins blowing out warm air or stops running altogether.
-Along with hundreds of other people in our city, you pick up the phone to call your HVAC specialist, and wait out the heat until relief arrives.
-While some A/C issues absolutely require a professional to service them, here are a few tips that can be used to decrease the chance of this happening to you this summer.
+It never fails.
+A heat wave is covering the Hurricane area and the air conditioner in your home starts blowing out warm air or stops running altogether.
+Along with hundreds of other people in our community, you reach for the phone to call your HVAC specialist, and wait out the heat until relief arrives.
+While not all A/C problems can be prevented, here are a few tips that can be used to reduce the chance of this happening to you this summer.

-To work properly, your air conditioner needs to pull air through the system, including recirculating air throughout the rooms of your home.
+A properly operating central air system must be able to pull the air through the unit, including recirculating air throughout the rooms of your home.
 If this process is obstructed in any way, it can result in trouble and repair costs.
 To assure you have the manufacturer suggested air flow, make sure to keep the area clear around the vents - indoors and outside.
 This includes trimming back vegetation and cleaning dirt away from vents.

 Use a Programmable Thermostat

 A programmable thermostat is an easy addition to help lower your energy expenses and control the temperature of your Hurricane area home.
-Adjust the temperature of your home to run less when you are at work or school, and automatically increase to a desired temperature when you are actually in the home.
+Program your air conditioner for warmer temperatures when the home is empty or at night when it cools down outside.

-Also, program your thermostat for lengthier run-cycles.
-We are not suggesting that this will prevent problems, it can help bring down the humidity in your Hurricane area home.
-This can offer a more comfortable environment, plus keep mold spores from developing in your home.
+Another tip is to program your thermostat for lengthier run-cycles.
+While this does not necessary prevent problems, it can help bring down the humidity in your Hurricane area home.
+This can provide a more comfortable environment, as well as keep mold spores from growing in your home.